Brunch & Batter

 Overhead of raw golden beets on a wooden surface.

 • Feta cheese- I use feta cheese.
 I always buy my feta in a block, and crumble it myself for the freshest flavor.
-Other cheeses such as goat cheese, parmesan, and ricotta salata will also work.
+Other cheeses, such as goat cheese, Parmesan, and ricotta salata, will also work.

 • Pistachios- I like to use pistachios for a pop of green, but you can also use walnuts, almonds, or even sunflower seeds for added crunch.
-Toast your nuts prior for the best taste.
+Toast your nuts for the best taste.

 • Tarragon- Fresh tarragon is best, but you can substitute dried if you have.